 Henry put the pedal to the metal with stash of heroin

-SALISBURY, MD. — It’s a wild and wooly city, full of drugs, especially the much vaunted heroin that local druggies just can’t get enough of until that wonderful day when the overdose.
+SALISBURY, MD. — It’s a wild and wooly city, full of drugs, especially the much-vaunted heroin that local druggies just can’t get enough of until that wonderful day when they overdose.
 Then families are sad and community leaders hold meetings and everyone calls for someone to do something.
-Of course that is exactly what brought everyone together demanding action.
+Of course, that is exactly what brought everyone together demanding action.
 Local druggies are “doing something”.
 They are doing heroin.

-Sheriff Mike Lewis reports that on August 8, 2015 at 12:03 AM, deputy from the Wicomico County Sheriff’s Office attempted to pull over a vehicle operated by Andre L. Henry, 45, for a traffic violation.
+Sheriff Mike Lewis reports that on August 8, 2015, at 12:03 AM, a deputy from the Wicomico County Sheriff’s Office attempted to pull over a vehicle operated by Andre L. Henry, 45, for a traffic violation.

 Now it was Dukes of Hazzard time.

 Instead of stopping, Henry attempted to flee from the deputy northbound on Salisbury Boulevard.
 Henry cut through the parking lot of the Centre at Salisbury and continued through to East Naylor Mill Road with the deputy in pursuit.
 Henry lost control of his vehicle and crashed into a light pole in the Parsons Lake neighborhood at which point he continued his flight from the deputy on foot.
 The deputy chased Henry down who actively struggled and resisted the deputy’s attempts to take him into custody.
 With the assistance of additional deputies, Henry was taken into custody.